Anthony Bourbon

-Anthony Bourbon, born on May 22, 1988, in Bordeaux (France), is a French entrepreneur and author.
+Anthony Bourbon (born May 22, 1988, in Bordeaux, France) is a French entrepreneur and author.

 He is the founder and CEO of Feed., a company that offers meal bars and snacks, as well as Blast.Club, an investment platform.

 Biography

 Childhood and education

 Born on May 22, 1988, Anthony Bourbon grew up in the suburbs of Bordeaux.
 At the age of seventeen, he left his family home and ended up on the streets with only a small amount of savings.
-He later earned a Master's degree in private law, specializing in corporate finance, from the University of Bordeaux.
+He later earned a master's degree in private law, specializing in corporate finance, from the University of Bordeaux.

 Career

 After working as a lawyer in a real estate group, he simultaneously founded AB Participation, a financial holding company, and Feed., a FoodTech company that offers meal bars and snacks.

 In 2020, he became a sponsor of the French Tech Tremplin program launched by the government.

 Starting in 2021, he participated in season 2 of Qui veut être mon associé ? alongside Marc Simoncini, Jean-Pierre Nadir, Delphine André, Éric Larchevêque, Sophie Mechaly, and Isabelle Weill.
 He continued to participate in the 2023 and 2024 seasons.